Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/architecture/data_model/documentable_model.md

 ### SourceSetDependent

-`SourceSetDependent` helps handling multiplatform data by associating platform-specific data (declared with either `expect` or `actual` modifier) with particular
+`SourceSetDependent` helps handling multiplatform data by associating platform-specific data (declared with either `expect` or `actual` modifiers) with particular [source sets](https://kotlinlang.org/docs/multiplatform-discover-project.html#source-sets).
-[source sets](https://kotlinlang.org/docs/multiplatform-discover-project.html#source-sets).

-This comes in handy if `expect`/`actual` declarations differ.
-For instance, the default value for `actual` might differ from that declared in `expect`, or code comments written for `expect` might be different from what's written for `actual`.
+This comes in handy if the `expect` / `actual` declarations differ.
+For example, the default value for `actual` might differ from that declared in `expect`, or code comments written for `expect` might be different from what's written for `actual`.

 Under the hood, it's a `typealias` to a `Map`: